mh-cbon/foreach/README.md

 # foreach

-bin util to iterate over a list of seprated things and call for an external command `foreach` thing found.
+bin util to iterate over a list of separated things and call for an external command `foreach` thing found.

 # usage